openhab/openhab-addons/addons/binding/org.openhab.binding.meterreader/README.md

 ### Channel config

 **conversionRatio:** This configuration is available for every Number OBIS channels.
 This is a quotient to easily convert  to a different unit.
+It is useful whenever the meter provides no/wrong Unit information.
+Please use default unit conversion provided by openhab.
 For example if the total electrical consumption is given in Wh from the device you usually want to convert it to kWh.
 To do this use `1000` as conversionRatio.

 **negate:** Energy meters often provides absolute values and provide information about the *energy direction* in a separate bit.
 With this config you can specify the channel where this bit is located, the bit position and the bits value which shall be set.